South Korea, China, Japan Vow To Ramp Up Cooperation In Rare Summit - UrduPoint

 South Korea, China, Japan Vow To Ramp Up Cooperation In Rare Summit

-Seoul, (APP - UrduPoint / Pakistan Point News - 27th May, 2024) Top leaders from South Korea, China and Japan discussed regional stability in their first meeting in five years on Monday, as they vowed to ramp up three-way cooperation.
+Seoul, (APP - UrduPoint / Pakistan Point News - 27th May, 2024) Leaders from South Korea, China and Japan reaffirmed their goal of a denuclearised Korean peninsula Monday, during a rare summit at which they also agreed to deepen trade ties.

-Yoon and Kishida urged Pyongyang to call off the launch, with the South Korean leader saying it would "undermine regional and global peace and stability."
+At a joint press conference, Yoon and Kishida urged Pyongyang to call off the launch, with the South Korean leader saying it would "undermine regional and global peace and stability".

-He also called for a "decisive" international response if Kim goes ahead with his fourth such launch -- aided by what Seoul claims is Russian assistance in exchange for sending arms for use in Ukraine.
+Yoon also called for a "decisive" international response if Kim went ahead with his fourth such launch -- aided by what Seoul claims is Russian technical assistance in exchange for Kim sending Moscow arms for use in Ukraine.

-"We once again confirmed that North Korea's denuclearisation and stability on the Korean Peninsula are in the common interest of our three countries," Kishida said after the meeting, with Yoon adding that the issue was a "shared responsibility and interest" for the trio.
+But China, North Korea's most important ally and economic benefactor, remained notably silent on the issue, with Premier Li not mentioning it during the briefing.

-Analysts say there is significant technological overlap between space launch capabilities and the development of ballistic missiles.
+In a joint statement issued after the talks, the countries used language that has been deployed many times before to reaffirm their commitment to the "denuclearisation of the Korean Peninsula", adding that peace "serves our common interest and is our common responsibility".

 After their talks, Yoon, Li and Kishida joined a business summit aimed at boosting trade between the countries, which was also attended by top industry leaders.